 Explores the objectives, history, methodology, and results of archaeology of the coastlands along the southern half of the eastern Mediterranean from the Early Bronze through Early Roman eras.
-Prerequisites: BIB 101.
-Offered: Occasionally.

 BIB 240 • Topics in Biblical Studies 3 Credits Study of a biblical area or topic.
 The specific subject is announced when the course is offered.
 Prerequisites: BIB 101.
-Offered: Occasionally.
+Offered: Fall, interim, spring.